What Makes doingwell Different from Other Electrolyte Drinks?

 Higher Sodium for Real Performance

-doingwell has approximately 1,000mg sodium per stick, while most competitors offer 100-380mg sodium per serving.
-When
+doingwell has approximately 1,000mg sodium per stick on the Performance line, while most competitors offer 100-380mg

-you sweat hard, you can lose 1,000-2,000mg of sodium per hour.
-Most drinks don't come close to replacing what you
+sodium per serving.
+When you sweat hard, you can lose 1,000-2,000mg of sodium per hour.
+Most drinks don't come close to

 Zero Sugar, Zero Compromises